-Pre-audit checklist and making changes to your operations
+Pre-audit checklist

-Use the MSC pre-audit checklist to determine how much of the Chain of Custody Standard your company already meets and if you need to adjust your operations.
+Use the MSC pre-audit checklist to determine how much of the Standard your company currently meets without having to make any changes, and where you need to adjust your operations.
 For ASC certificates, you can also use the ASC Chain of Custody Module supplementary checklist for supply chain companies.

 If you need to introduce new procedures and systems to meet the Standard make sure these are working before your audit.
-Even if no changes were made, it's a good idea to conduct a practical, on-site check before scheduling an audit, as this will help avoid non-conformities being raised.
+Even if no changes were made, it's a good idea to conduct a practical, on-site check before scheduling an audit.